God’s Heart for Justice: Exploring Biblical Perspectives on Gun Violence in America – Part 2

 9. Americans in rural areas typically favor more expansive gun access, while Americans in urban places prefer more restrictive policies.

-During his presidency he witnessed the rise of the Democratic-Republican party in opposition to the Federalists and worried that future political squabbles would undermine the concept of popular sovereignty in the United States.
-He specifically stated, ”However [political parties] may now and then answer popular ends, they are likely in the course of time and things, to become potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the power of the people and to usurp for themselves the reins of government, destroying afterwards the very engines which have lifted them to unjust dominion.2
+During his presidency, he observed the rise of the Democratic-Republican party.
+It opposed the Federalists.
+He worried that future political squabbles would undermine popular sovereignty in the United States.
+He specifically stated, However [political parties] now and then answer popular ends.
+They are in the course of time and things to become potent engines.
+Cunning, ambitious, and unprincipled men will use them to subvert the power of the people.
+They will seize for themselves the reins of government.
+Afterwards, they will destroy the very engines which have lifted them to unjust dominion.2

 “‘Where in God’s name is our backbone?’ ”